cargo-lambda/cargo-lambda/CONTRIBUTING.md

 ## Building

-If you want to compile a release version for testing locally, you can run `make install-local`.
+If you want to compile a release version for testing locally, you can run `make install`.
 This will compile your current project, and will put the `cargo-lambda` binary in `$CARGO_HOME/bin`.

 ## Testing